cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.4.1.
 Running CT1 on Linux with Wine
        ------------------------------
-In a short test under Ubuntu 11.10 Unity with Wine 1.3.28 the setup of CrypTool 1.4.31 Beta 04 (compiled with VS2008) worked fine.
-CrypTool itself run fine with some encryption methods and RSA key generation.
-But within the RSA-AES hybrid encryption visualization and when clicking on link within the online help Wine crashed.
+In a short test under MINT 17.3 with Wine 1.8.0 in Actoer 2016 the setup of CrypTool 1.4.31 Prefinal (compiled with VS2008) worked fine.

+Most functions in CT1 itself (like encryption methods and RSA key generation) work well under Wine.
+Wine is much more stable than 6 years ago.
+- ok: Calling most dialogs (incl.
+RSA-AES hybrid encryption demo), performing the calculations, clicking F1 for context-sensitive help
+- ok: Warning dialog, if Java isn't installed in Wine
+- ok: Showing the readme file in IE (called from CT1 via menu Help)
+- nok: Calling from CT1 via menu Help a PDF (book, presentation):
+       Wine searches Acrobat Reader (even if Okular and Acrobat are there).
+- ok: In the online help: Call of inner links within the online help
+- nok: In the online help:
+       - Calling external programs from the help (readme.txt in notepad, PDFs)
+       - Navigation via the back and forth buttons
+- nok: Male functions within the Macromedia application NT

 Generally we do not aim to support Wine.
 Instead of that, please try the platform independent version JCT which also